jyourstone/jellyfin-smartplaylist-plugin/README.md

 This plugin allows you to create dynamic playlists based on a set of rules, which will automatically update as your library changes.

 Requires Jellyfin version `10.10.0` and newer.
+New functionality is only developed for Jellyfin `10.11.0` and newer.

 ## 📋 Table of Contents